 $350 – the price of a helmet – essential for a crew member racing at high speeds to a rescue.

 $200 – pays for a specialized pfd-utility vest, which gives a crew member quick access to first aid and safety equipment.

 $200 – waterproof buoyant binoculars to assist crews spotting survivors.

 $270 – buys a radio for fast communication between rescue crews and rescue coordinators.

-$500 – is the price of an all-weather survival suit, necessary for British Columbia’s freezing waters and harsh winter storms.
+$1000 – is the price of a dry suit or all-weather survival suit, necessary for British Columbia’s freezing waters and harsh winter storms.

 $1200 – is the price of a high-volume de-watering pump, necessary to assist sinking vessels in distress.